Branded QR Code Generator

 Recommended

 Your logo in the center, your brand colors on the dots and background, a frame with a CTA.
-Same scan compatibility, plus brand reinforcement and noticeably higher scan rates because users trust the source.
+Same scan compatibility, plus brand reinforcement — the code looks like it belongs to you rather than to nobody.

 • Encodes data